digital-asset/ex-healthcare-claims-processing/README.md

 ## Working with Daml Hub

-**Note**: the custom UI does not work on Daml Hub yet, only the builtin Live Explorer.
+**Note**: The custom UI does not work on Daml Hub yet, but you can use Daml Hub's live explorer to interact with the contracts by following the instructions below.

 1. As a first step, build the whole project
     ```shell